wkimble91/portfolio/README.md

 ==================================================

-Personal portfolio site, built on [SCSS] and [Vanilla Javascript].
+Personal portfolio site, built on [SCSS] and [Vanilla Javascript], using no libraries or frameworks.

-Preview images created with [Spline 3D].
+Preview images for the projects created with [Spline 3D].

 [scss]: https://sass-lang.com/documentation/syntax
 [vanilla javascript]: https://www.javascript.com/